THUNER-project/THUNER/docs/source/introduction.rst

    detection, grouping, tagging and analysis techniques, allowing methodological choices to be set and recorded before each tracking run.
 The overarching goal is to simplify sensitivity testing and facilitate reproducibility.
-#. **To support multiple coordinate systems.** While small, individual radar domains can be
+#. **To support multiple coordinate systems.** While small radar domains can be
-   processed in cartesian coordinates, datasets encompassing larger areas require other coordinates, e.g. geographic.
+   processed in cartesian coordinates, larger area domains require other coordinates, e.g. geographic.
-#. **To support large datasets.** High resolution radar mosaics and model datasets
+#. **To support large datasets.** High resolution radar mosaic and model datasets
-   require parallelisation and chunking to be processed efficiently.
+   require parallelisation to be processed efficiently.

 Design
 -----------------------------------------------------------------------------------
+The intent of THUNER's design is to create a solid foundation that can be more easily extended (when supervisors change their minds, and reviewers request major revisions!)
 :numref:`packages` shows the dependency structure of THUNER's core subpackages and modules.